MichaelWarmbier/Pacman_GML/README.md

 ## Directories

-/assets - Relevent project files uploaded directly from project folder.
+/assets - Relevant project files uploaded directly from project folder.
 Excludes the .yyp file, /datafiles and /options

 ## About